OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

   (heuristic) alignments conflict.
 * Should deal with the large number of higher-taxon ambiguities due to equivocal disjointness - probably most could be merged
-* More work on *removing* names (?? what did I mean by that ??)
+* More work on *removing* names - e.g. can use IRMNG annotations to remove names from GBIF
 * Rank inversions are probably errors and should be fixed somehow.
 * Anchoring OTT ids to source taxonomy records (particular version).
-  (sort of done.)
+  (this is sort of done.  have list but not implemented in smasher.)
-* microbes (SILVA tips) - internal disagreement in the project, but there are ways we could move forward
+* microbes (SILVA tips) - add all clusters for assembly, then remove or hide clusters we don't want at the very end